MicrosoftDocs/fabric-docs/docs/real-time-analytics/materialized-view.md

 For more information on materialized views, see [Materialized view overview](/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview?context=/fabric/context/context)

-In this article, you'll learn how to create materialized views.
+In this article, you'll learn how to create materialized views using the `.create materialized-view` command.

 ## Prerequisites